The Best of Barcelona in 2 Days: Your Self-Guided Walking Tour

 Gaudí is buried in the crypt inside the basilica.

-You won’t be able to take a picture of the basilica without the cranes that surround it, but come back in 10 years and maybe you’ll be lucky.
-The project was set to finish in 2026, but since work was halted during the pandemic, that date will have to be pushed back.
+You still won’t be able to take a picture of the basilica without the cranes that surround it, but come back in 10 years and maybe you’ll be lucky.
+The project is set to finish in 2026, but it's certain that work will continue even further.

 One of the best spots in Barcelona, Sagrada Familia